gbs74/LightWave/README.md

 The functionality consits of: record at custom frequencies mono 8 or 16 bit, play, new, open, save, save as, save selection as, cut, copy, paste with one level of undo, spectogram, zoom in, out and scroll.

-Was used to review and prepare audio recordings for speech and speaker recognition projects pre Y2K.
+Was used to review and prepare audio recordings for speech and speaker recognition projects.

 A usefull tool for those in the field.

 32 bit executable included.

 Enjoy!